Literature / Losing Christina

 - Girl Posse: Vicki and Gretchen.

-- Heroic BSOD: Christina suffers one at during book three.
+- Heroic BSOD: Christina suffers one during book three.
 It's Val that manages to get her back.

 - High School Dance: Christina gets invited to one by Benji in book three.
 Makes for a sweet finale.